stephenjohnlimb/ek9/CONTRIBUTING.md

 rather than adding more features or capabilities in.

-Having written all the examples and actually used the EK9 language to accomplish a few things (even with just the basic prototype).
-The reference implementation can now be built.
+Having written all the examples and actually used the EK9 language to accomplish a few things (even with just the basic prototype); the reference implementation can now be built.

 Ideally I'd like a hand doing this, as it's a very big job.
 More importantly I'd like to share the experience with like-minded people (from wherever they are in the world and whatever background they come from).